-Your cellular phone can be paired with many different electronic devices, but can only be actively "connected" with one electronic device at a time.
+Your mobile phone can be paired with many different electronic devices, but can only be actively "connected" with one electronic device at a time.

-If you would like to connect or disconnect the Bluetooth[®] connection between a Uconnect[TM] Phone paired cellular phone and the UconnectTM Phone, follow the instructions described in your cellular phone User's Manual.
+If you would like to connect or disconnect the Bluetooth® connection between your mobile phone and the UconnectTM Phone System, follow the instructions described in your mobile phone User's Manual.

-List Paired Cellular Phone Names
+List Paired Mobile Phone Names

-- Press the 🍆 button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing."
+- Press the 📞 button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing".

-- When prompted, say "List Phones." - The UconnectTM Phone will play the phone names of all paired cellular phones in order from the highest to the lowest priority.
-To "select" or "delete" a paired phone being announced, press the two secsay "Select" or "Delete."
-Also, see the next two sections for an alternate way to "select" or "delete" a paired phone.
+- When prompted, say "List Phones". - The UconnectTM Phone will play the phone names of all paired mobile phones in order from the highest to the lowest priority.
+To "Select" or "Delete" a paired phone being announced, press the (\\formalfont{2}VR button and say "Select" or "Delete".
+Also, see the next two sections for an alternate way to "Select" or "Delete" a paired phone.

-Select Another Cellular Phone
+Select Another Mobile Phone